grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 	* [ ] {the _Prospect_ gets the _Gnat_ on the radio, and makes an arrangement for an underwater rendezvous and mating.}
 	* [ ] as they are loading parts onto the Gnat (no time to explain the plan to Shakes) the pursuing comes into range. maybe fires again?
 	* [ ] Hemi desperately searches the Prospect for clamps --- like the ones Percy didn't buy at the store in the depot
-	* [ ] Hemi reveals he has some of the crates of magnetic mines, those are loaded onto the Gnat, as well as the inflatable bumpers we used much earlier in the book
+	* [ ] Hemi reveals he has some of the crates of magnetic mines, those are loaded onto the Gnat, as well as the inflatable bumpers we used much earlier in the [book](book)
+	* [ ] Cassandra will have to be back on sonar if Hemi is in the Gnat

 * [ ] _Hemi jumps into the Gnat and orders it off the mating collar (the Prospect is a little unwieldy with the Gnat attached)_